Supreme Court unexpectedly upholds provision prohibiting racial gerrymandering

 The U.S. Supreme Court on Thursday stepped back from the brink of totally gutting the landmark 1965 Voting Rights Act.

-By a vote of 5 to 4, a coalition of liberal and conservative justices essentially upheld the court's 1986 decision requiring that in states where voting is racially polarized, the legislature must create the maximum number of majority Black or near-majority Black congressional districts, using traditional redistricting criteria.
+By a vote of 5-4, a coalition of liberal and conservative justices essentially upheld the court's 1986 decision requiring that in states where voting is racially polarized, the legislature must create the maximum number of majority-Black or near-majority-Black congressional districts, using traditional redistricting criteria.

-The opinion does not "diminish or disregard the concern" that the VRA "may impermissibly elevate race in the allocation of political power within the States," Chief Justice John Roberts wrote for the majority.
+The opinion does not "diminish or disregard the concern" that the Voting Rights Act "may impermissibly elevate race in the allocation of political power within the States," Chief Justice John Roberts wrote for the majority.
 "Instead, the Court simply holds that a faithful application of precedent and a fair reading of the record do not bear those concerns out here."

+The decision could reverberate across other states, with reconsideration of how congressional lines are drawn in areas with significant Black populations.

 On Thursday, the court agreed.